briceburg/silverstripe-flexiform/README.md

 silverstripe-flexiforms
 =======================

-Add configurable forms to your pages.
-Features intuitive GridField based management of fields and submissions through the CMS.
+Add CMS configurable forms to your SilverStripe objects.

 **Work in progress.
 Pre-Release.
 Field Management is pretty much in place, need to finish submission handling and frontend work.**